 How to Get a Trading of Waste Plastic Trading License in Dubai

 The global recycling economy is expanding rapidly, and Dubai has positioned itself at the heart of this shift.
 With the UAE generating significant volumes of plastic waste annually and regional demand for recovered materials growing across Asia, Africa, and Europe, waste plastic trading has become one of the more commercially attractive activities available to investors in the emirate.
-If you are looking to enter this market, obtaining a Trading of Waste Plastic licence in Dubai is a structured, achievable process, particularly through the Dubai South Business Hub Free Zone.
+If you are looking to enter this market, obtaining a Trading of Waste Plastic license in Dubai is a structured, achievable process, particularly through the Dubai South Business Hub Free Zone.

-What the Licence Covers
+What the License Covers

 The activity sits within the ISIC wholesale trade classification covering the sale of other non-agricultural intermediate products, waste, and scrap.
-Licence holders can operate as intermediaries between plastic waste generators, collectors, and recycling facilities, without necessarily processing the material themselves.
+License holders can operate as intermediaries between plastic waste generators, collectors, and recycling facilities, without necessarily processing the material themselves.

 Why Dubai Is Well-Positioned for Waste Plastic Trading